drubach/DeesDesigns/README.md

 * **Couldn't log into admin in Heroku** - Error: "Please enter the correct username and password for a staff account.
 Note that both fields may be case-sensitive."
 Direction to correct found in [StackOverflow](https://stackoverflow.com/questions/68109989/unable-to-login-to-heroku-admin-panel-after-successfully-creating-superuser).

+* **Media files are not showing up** - Error: "typeerror: expected str, bytes or os.pathlike object, not tuple".
+A hint was found in the second and not checked answer in this article from [StackOverflow](https://stackoverflow.com/questions/64320840/typeerror-expected-str-bytes-or-os-pathlike-object-not-tuple-how-to-solve).

 ## **Credits**
 ### **Media**
 * The majority of the media was provided within the Bootstrap template.